Itamichan/CG_photography/README.md

 * 400 - for most of the text.
 * 500 - for logo, button and headers on the hero images.
 * 600 - for heavy headers.

+The Montserrat font was chosen for its easy readability and common use.

 ## Technologies
 1. HTML